nyasyamorina/nyaszip/nyasnote.md

 ## end of central directory record

-**should** use z64 if some value is too large, and set this value to -1.
+**should** use zip64 if some value is too large, and set this value to -1.

-**must** set number of this disk, number of the disk with the start of the central directory, total number of entries in the central directory on this disk, total number of entries in the central directory, size of the central directory and offset of start of central directory with respect to the starting disk number to -1 if using z64, and store the actual values in zip64 end of central directory record.
+**must** set (number of this disk), (number of the disk with the start of the central directory), (total number of entries in the central directory on this disk), (total number of entries in the central directory), (size of the central directory) and (offset of start of central directory with respect to the starting disk number) to -1 if using zip64, and store the actual values in zip64 end of central directory record.

 **must not** be compressed .ZIP file comment length.